 About the Purple Room

-During its first 2+ years, Frame Arts Warehouse was not only a physical home to this weird creative space, but also a significant part of its identity.
+During the Purple Room’s 2.5 years in its original home, Frame Arts Warehouse was not only a physical home to this weird creative space, but also a significant part of its identity.
 The creative energy of a building full of artists most definitely fuelled the artistry on stage.
 Unfortunately, as the space grew from a largely rehearsal room into a venue booked many nights of the week, it became apparent that certain amenities were just not available within the confines of 318 Ross Ave.